In May I had my best friend and his girlfriend coming for the first time in Thailand.

 To finish the day and if you still have the energy for more, take a short walk or a quick taxi to visit Chinatown on the way back.

 The Chinese area is a unique place in Bangkok with a ton of street food and shops for everything and anything.

 Now that we were done with all the tourist stuff, it was finally time to explore Bangkok nightlife for real.

-First, we started with cocktails at Octave for sunset, one my favorite rooftop bar in Bangkok.
+First, we started with cocktails at Octave for sunset, one of my favorite rooftop bars in Bangkok.

 Then we headed to W District in Prakanong (see on google maps).
 It's an outdoor food court with a great expat vibe and all types of food from sushi to Jamaican, and of course drinks.

 With our stomach full and a few beers, we headed to Atomic Bar in Thonglor to play a quick Beer Pong on their electronic beer pong tables.